Virus Facts: Hand, Foot, and Mouth Disease

 Stay home if you are sick with hand-foot-and-mouth disease.
 Talk with your healthcare provider if you are not sure when you should return to work or when your child should return to school or daycare.

-Clean and disinfect frequently touched surfaces and shared items, including toys and doorknobs.
-Disinfectants that are effective against small non-enveloped viruses should only be considered.
+Clean and disinfect frequently touched surfaces and shared items, including toys and doorknobs, using disinfectants, such as sprays and wipes to reduce spread.

 Treating Hand-Foot-and-Mouth Disease

 Most people with hand-foot-and-mouth disease get better on their own in 7 to 10 days.
 There is no specific medical treatment for hand, foot, and mouth disease.
-There is no vaccine or medication that protects against hand-foot-and-mouth disease.
-You can take steps to relieve symptoms and prevent dehydration while you or your child are sick.
+There is no vaccine or medication that protects against hand-foot-and-mouth disease, managing symptoms and preventing dehydration are essential for the duration of the illness.

 * The core of this guidance has been provided by the CDC. https://www.cdc.gov/hand-foot-mouth/index.html